spesmilo/electrum-protocol/docs/protocol-basics.rst

   to round up the total length to 1 KB, or to the next power of 2.
   The buffer is flushed if it reaches 1 KB, plus there is extra logic that periodically polls if the oldest message in the buffer is older than 1 second, in which case it is also flushed.
+  The worst-case 1 second delay is a performance hit that might in cases be felt by the user.
+  This is a tradeoff to make the flow of packets harder to analyse for an observer.

+  Implementations COULD make the buffer size and the max time delay configurable.

 .. note:: Many protocol requests are <100 bytes.
 Contrast that with broadcasting a transaction, which could potentially be several megabytes of data.